ouya/docs/marmalade.md

 The deploy tool will generate an Android package.

-If you want to manually deploy the Android package with adb commands you'll be able to install on the OUYA.
+If you want to manually deploy the Android package with `ADB` commands you'll be able to install on the `Forge TV`.

 ```
 adb install -r the.apk